OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/github.md

 ## User privileges

 Create one GitHub user for the repository(s) that is a part of synchronization.
-User should be dedicated to **OpsHub Integration Manager** and should not be used for any other operations from system's user interface.
+User should be dedicated to **<code class="expression">space.vars.SITENAME</code>** and should not be used for any other operations from system's user interface.
 GitHub supports only Personal Access Token Authentication:
 * Personal Access Token Authentication - The integration user should be added as a collaborator in the repository which is to be synced.
 Additionally, the following set of scopes are required while creating Personal Access Token for synchronization.